Gustavo Durán: Early life

 Born in Barcelona, Spain in 1906, he moved with his family to Madrid at the age of four, and studied music.
 During his piano studies he befriended Federico García Lorca, Salvador Dalí, Buñuel, Rafael Alberti (some of whose poems he set to music) and other Residencia de Estudiantes guests.
 In 1927 he composed a ballet, Fandango del Candil, for Spanish dancer Antonia Mercé, La Argentina, and accompanied her on a European tour.
-In 1929 he moved to Paris where he studied under Paul Le Flem of the Schola Cantorum and served, until 1934, as manager and secretary to the Spanish painter Néstor.
+In 1929 he moved to Paris, where he lived with and served as manager, secretary, and partner to the Canarian painter Néstor Martín-Fernández de la Torre until 1934.
+During this period, Durán also studied under Paul Le Flem of the Schola Cantorum.
 In 1933 he became an employee of the Spanish section of Paramount Pictures, and continued in that role, after returning to Madrid, at Fono-Espana, Inc., where he dubbed and scored films for the Latin American market.
 He was a leading figure in the Motorizado, the motorized section of the socialist youth movement associated with Prieto.